dlk3/autokey-wayland/readthedocs/intro.rst

 distributions.
 It offers additional security in desktop environments by severely restricting the degree to which applications can interact with desktop windows that are not their own.
 This new level of security has had an impact on AutoKey.
-Specifically, AutoKey's ability to modify desktop windows and read/write the contents of the clipboard has been affected.
+Specifically, AutoKey's ability to modify desktop windows has been affected.
 Also, since the xrecord and xautomation utilities are only available on X11 systems, AutoKey cannot record and playback mouse movements under Wayland like it can on X11.
-See the `What Works & What Does Not`_ section for more specific details on the differences in capabilities across the two environments.
+See the `What Works & What Does Not`_ section for more specific details on the differences in capability across the two environments.

-AutoKey uses completely different techniques under Wayland to communicate with the keyboard/mouse and to get window information.
-This is largely transparent to the general AutoKey user but power users may encounter some of these differences.
+AutoKey uses completely different techniques under Wayland to communicate with the keyboard/mouse, the clipboard, and to get window information.
+This is largely transparent to the general AutoKey user, but power users may encounter some of these differences.
 See the `Technical Details`_ page for a brief discussion of these changes.

 .. _AutoKey: https://github.com/autokey/autokey
 .. _AutoKey for Wayland: https://github.com/dlk3/autokey-wayland